Rachel

 My son was just seven at the time, and the loss of his granny and me having to undergo treatment had a huge impact on him.

 There is no right or wrong way to go through treatment or cope afterwards.
 Whatever works for you is right at the time.
-But I would say, please trust in your body, as instinctively I knew that something serious was wrong.
+If you’re having a bad time of it and want to say, that's fine.
+No one should feel the pressure of having to be positive all the time.
+But I would say, please trust in your body, as instinctively I knew that something was seriously wrong.